3.06 Schedule Adjustment (Drop-Add) Period Policy

-Central Piedmont Community College is a learning-centered college committed to student success.
-For this reason, this regulation prohibits a student from registering for a class after schedule adjustment (drop-add) unless the reason for registering late is caused by an action of the College or is due to extenuating circumstances.
-Authorized College personnel may grant exceptions and may give permission for late registration as specified by these regulations.
+Central Piedmont Community College is committed to students and learning.
+Central Piedmont offers academic programs and services that prepares students to thrive.
+As such, this policy discourages a student from registering for a class after the schedule adjustment period (drop-add) has ended, unless the reason for registering late is caused by an action of the College, or is due to circumstances beyond the student’s control.
+Authorized College personnel may grant exceptions and give permission for registration beyond the schedule adjustment period, as specified in this policy.

 A. Schedule Adjustment During Registration

 During registration periods, students may drop classes and may add classes that are not filled.